 Mix ingredients together in a blender or food processor.
-Pour mixture into three or four different small plastic containers and freeze overnight.
+Pour mixture into three or four different small containers and freeze overnight.
 You can adjust the amounts of each ingredient to get the taste and texture your dog likes best.
 Leave the treats in the container and serve one to your dog, but be sure to supervise (so he doesn't eat the container).
 These treats will last longer if you don't pop them out of their containers.
-Experiment with mix-ins like finely diced carrots, apples, or lean meat.
+Experiment with mix-ins like finely diced apples, carrots, or lean meat.

 Puppy Ice Pops

-Freeze overnight in ice cube trays or mini-muffin pans.
+Pour the broth into ice cube trays or mini-muffin pans and freeze overnight.
 You can feed a few alone as treats for your dog.
-Or, try placing on top of kibble or in the water bowl to enhance flavor.
+Or, try placing the pops on top of kibble or in the water bowl to enhance flavor.
 Again, experiment with mix-ins like finely diced carrots, apples, or lean meat.

 For a fruity pop, try freezing diluted juice with no added sugar.
-Or, you can cut a fresh watermelon into chunks and freeze them.
-Dogs love these mildly sweet frozen treats on a hot day, and you might enjoy some too.
+Or, you can cut a watermelon into chunks and freeze them.
+Dogs love these mildly sweet frozen treats on a hot day, and you might enjoy them too.